 "It was big for us," said Anderson.
 "They are a division rival and nipping at our heels [in the standings].
 For us, it was just coming and doing the job, playing the way we wanted to play.
 We knew they were playing well, but at the end of the night, we were pretty good."

 The Senators, who are in second place in the Atlantic Division, lead the third-place Bruins by four points.

 With Monday's win, the Senators went 3-0-0 on their homestand.
 They open a three-game road trip in Dallas on Wednesday.

 Injuries: F Chris Neil (broken finger), Bobby Ryan (broken finger), and F Clarke MacArthur (concussion) are on injured reserve.

 *This is the second and final meeting of the season between the Stars and Senators.

-*The Stars won the first meeting, defeating the Senators 4-3 in a shootout in Ottawa on November 3.
+*The Senators won the first meeting, 3-2, in Ottawa on Feb.
+9.

 *The Stars are 6-2-0 in their past eight games against the Senators in Dallas.